phoenixrider12/phoenixrider12/README.md

 ## I'm a Robotics and Machine Learning Enthusiast!!

-- 🔭 I am a currently pursuing Bachelors in Electronics Engineering at IIT (BHU) Varanasi
+- 🔭 I am currently pursuing Bachelors in Electronics Engineering at IIT (BHU) Varanasi
-- 🌱 I am passionate to learn and showcase my skills.
+- 🌱 I am passionate to learn Robotics and Machine Learning in depth.
 - 🥅 2022 Goals: Contribute more to open source society and keep developing myself

 <hr>